Agoric/documentation/main/guides/wallet/api.md

 ### `getPursesNotifier()`
 - Returns: `{Promise<Notifier<Array<PursesJSONState>>>}`

-Returns a notifier that follows changes the purses in the Wallet.
+Returns a notifier that follows changes to the purses in the Wallet.

 ### `getOffersNotifier()`
 - Returns: `{Promise<Notifier<array<OfferState>>>}`